shyaman/perabot-botpress/README.md

 - We were able to implement the feature.
 But still there are some drawbacks in person name recognizing in NLP.

+__22 Nov 2017 to 25 Nov 2017__

+- This feature was implemented using only Dialogflow and Ms Azure without using botpress and we found so many drawbacks and we were unable to fix them.

+- Sometimes the bot was unble to identify the intents clearly , fetch the data from Ms Azure database quickly, eventhough it identify the intents, we didn't get the expected outputs and sometimes there were timeouts too.

+- Because of those problems we could not continue oir work with only DialogFlow and MS Azure

+- Again we searched about MS Luis and Wit.ai technologies, but we have to consider the time we have to implement the bot.

+- At the end, we decided to use DialogFlow for natural language processing, pgAdmin3 to maintain a local database, Knex.js as the query builder and botpress as the bot framework.

+__26 Nov 2017

+- Again we started implmenting same feature using the above techonologies and tools.

+__2 Dec 2017

+- We were able to finish the implementation without previous drawbacks.

+#### Milestone 2 - Implementing the feature of querying about the timetables

+__30 Nov 2017__

+- When we were familiar with the tools and the technologies, we moved to work on this feature while implementing the above feature

+__
 ### Support or Contact

 - Sandali Dewni Lokuge    `sdewnilokuge@gmail.com `